 A Plant Hardiness Zone determines which plants are most likely to thrive at a location.
 It is based on the average annual minimum winter temperature of a location.
 Plant Hardiness Zone should not be confused with frost date.

 The USDA Plant Hardiness Zone Map provides the breakdown of zones for the United States, Alaska, Hawaii and Puerto Rico.
 It’s an interactive map that provides country, state or zip code specific information.

 In the United States, the zones are numbered, starting at the (top) Canadian border with number 1 and increase downward through Florida.
 Lower numbers indicate cooler climates and higher numbers indicate warmer climates.
 Letters are also added to further refine areas within a zone.
 If your location falls near the border of two zones, consider the variables of the bordering zone as well when planning.
 Zone locations are not exact and climate conditions are not exact.

 Use the Plant Hardiness Zone map and Frost Date as planning tools to determine which plants will thrive in your location and when to plant.

-Find when to start your seeds indoors in time to go outdoors here.
+Find when to start your seeds indoors here.

 Mini and Walk-In Greenhouse